bangjii/arduino-serial9bit/README.md

 ```
 /*
   Using arduino mega, because there's more than one serial hardware
-  - Serial 0 for debug printing
+  - Serial 0 for debug printing (serial from usb)
-  - Serial 2 for serial 9 bit reading
+  - Serial 2 for serial 9 bit reading (serial from 16, 17 arduino)
 */
 void setup (){
   Serial.begin (115200);  // debugging prints